rrnazario/TeamsWrapper/README.md

 ---
 ![image](./Images/copyUrl.bmp)
 ---
-- Get the channel URL and fill the environment variable "UrlTeamsChannel";
+- Get the channel URL and, at TeamsWrapper.Tests project, fill the environment variable "UrlTeamsChannel";

 - Done.
 You can now send a message to the channel via this wrapper!